chamered/libroo/README.md

 - 📖 Add, edit, and delete books you've read
 - 🗂️ Organize your reading list
 - 🔍 Search and filter books
-- 📊 Visual overview of your reading activity (future feature)
+- 📊 Visual overview of your reading activity

 ## 🛠️ Tech Stack